komtaki/visibility-recommender/README.md

 use Komtaki\VisibilityRecommender\Commands\RecommendConstVisibility;

-// 修正したいファイルが使用されている可能性のあるディレクトリ or ファイル名
+// The directory or file name where the file you want to modify may be used.
 $autoloadDir = [__DIR__ . '/../tests/Fake/FixMe'];

-// 修正したいファイル or 修正したファイルのあるディレクトリ
+// The directory or file name that you want to modify.
 $dirName = __DIR__ . '/../tests/Fake/FixMe';

-// 変換
+// Convert
 (new RecommendConstVisibility($autoloadDir, $dirName))->run();
 ```